-Spring doesn’t mean we are the only ones sneezing and sniffling.
+Spring and summer doesn’t mean we are the only ones sneezing and sniffling.
 Your pets may have some allergies to the changes around them as well.
-If your pet is showing signs of reacting to seasonal changes and has displayed some symptoms like scratching more, chewing at her paws, and hair loss from overgrooming, a visit to the vet may be in order to determine what the problem may be and fortunately sprays and shampoos can also help soothe your pet’s symptoms and itchiness.
+If your pet is showing signs of reacting to seasonal changes and has displayed some symptoms like scratching more, chewing at her paws, and hair loss from overgrooming, a visit to the vet may be in order.

 Don’t forget to always wipe your pet’s paws when they come back inside and mark on your calendar when it’s time to give them their flea and tick preventives and heartworm preventatives.
 Every little bit helps keep your pets happy and healthy.

 High quality pet food is essential for healthy teeth, fur, eyes, and muscle tone.
 A healthy pet rarely gets ill and can fight off infections with ease.